 How Should I Decide Between IEB And NSC?

-If you want to start looking for a job or study at an institution in South Africa, an NSC would be a fine choice to make for your future career goals.
+If you want to start looking for a job or study at a college in South Africa, an NSC would be a fine choice to make for your future career goals.
 Either way, you will still complete your Matric Certificate and be a step further to start a great career.

 Author: Esmari Pool